indapa/resume/Amit_Indap_resume.md

 * * * * *

-> Bioinformatic data scientist exploring opportunities to apply data analytics skills outside the biomedical space.
+> Scientist with experience in human genetics, bioinformatics, and data science exploring opportunities in clinical genomics or (immuno) oncology space.
 * * * * *

 Experience